Cannabis Research 2018 – The Top Ten Game Changing Studies

 Publication: August 2018, Journal of Molecular Neurobiology

-A new study out of Brazil has explored the potential of cannabidiol (CBD) as a treatment for depression.
-Rats were either given an injection of CBD or a saline solution, then subjected to ‘the swimming test’.
+A new study out of Brazil looks at the potential of cannabidiol (CBD) as a treatment for depression.
+Rats received either an injection of CBD or a saline solution, then subjected to ‘the swimming test’.
 This test has long been used in the study of depression.
 When researchers place this particular breed of lab rat into a forced swim test, they tend to ‘give up’ and float instead of actively swimming.

 The fascinating thing about this study is that rats injected with CBD before the swim test swam for much longer than the placebo group.
 Instead of instantly floating, or giving up, they kept swimming, indicating the CBD gave them more drive and more gumption to keep fighting.
 This antidepressant-like effect lasted for a full seven days after the initial injection.